KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/KeyboardKit.md

 🇧🇷 🇷🇴 🇷🇺 🇷🇸 🇷🇸 🇸🇰 🇸🇮 🇪🇸 🇰🇪 🇸🇪 <br />
 🇹🇷 🇺🇦 🇺🇿 <br />

-Read more about localization in <doc:Understanding-Localization>.
+Read more about localization in <doc:Localization-Article>.